Pritija62/fuzzy_logic_Implementation/README.md

 Python (version 3.6 or later)
 Virtual environment tool (optional but recommended)
 ### Setup Process
-Install Python: Ensure Python is installed on your system.
-You can download it from python.org.
+Install Python: Ensure Python is installed on your system.  can be download from python.org.

 ### Install Required Libraries:
       pip install numpy scikit-fuzzy